New York basements turned into deadly traps with Storm Ida

 A campaign is underway to create about 200,000 safe and affordable soups.

-New York Mayor Bill de Blasio, an end-of-term Democrat, appealed to MSNBC Friday for a “program to move people who live in basements, in case of heavy rain and flooding.”
+New York Mayor Bill de Blasio, an end-of-term Democrat, called Friday on MSNBC for a “program to move people who live in basements, in case of heavy rain.”